 A focus distance scale, in both ft and m, is provided in a window, enabling focus distance settings to be discerned with a glance.

 The ideally-sized and forward-positioned focus ring is smooth with good rotational resistance and no play (an improvement over my version I lens).
 The 150° of focus ring rotation is ideal for 70mm adjustments even at close distances, but slightly fast for precise 200mm manual focusing even at infinity focus distance.

 As is common with 70-200mm lenses and illustrated below, subjects change size a noticeable amount during big focus distance adjustments.

 While non-cinema lenses are generally not parfocal and this attribute can vary between lenses, the lens I am evaluating exhibits parfocal behavior.
 Re-focusing is not required with focal length change – subjects stay sharp regardless of a focal length adjustment.
 Check your own lens before relying on that attribute.

-I mentioned that I use the version I lens a substantial amount in the studio and when photographing products, I am often somewhat limited by that lens' minimum focus distance.
+I mentioned that I use the version I lens a substantial amount in the studio and when photographing products, I am often somewhat limited by that lens's minimum focus distance.
 While going from 47.2" (1200mm) to 39.4" (1000mm) may not sound significant, it is a big deal for me.
 I can make great use of that extra magnification (0.27x vs. 0.21x).
-While this lens' close-focus specs are not best-in-class, they are very good and especially good for non-macro lenses in general.
+While this lens's close-focus specs are not best-in-class, they are good and especially good for non-macro lenses in general.